JonathanMoreno14/Online-Resources-from-the-Web/README.md

 *  [Fearless Motivation](http://www.fearlessmotivation.com/)

-* [IFTT](https://ifttt.com/) IFTTT empowers you to do more with the services you love.
+* [IFTT](https://ifttt.com/) empowers you to do more with the services you love.
 Learn how Applets make it possible